seastwood/usb-audio-ip-client/README.md

 To do:
 - Make USBIP Auto-Connect more automatic.
 (Currently only auto connects when it starts/on refresh)
+  - May just add a configurable polling option for this.
 - Allow automation of Pipewire Links
 - Add more Pipewire module control and functionality, such as sending a Client Sink to Host Source.
 - Clean up code.